axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/textarea/README.md

 The Boolean attribute `disabled` disables the underlying native HTML &lt;textarea&gt; text.

+### readonly

+The Boolean `readonly` attribute, when present, makes the underlying native HTML &lt;textarea&gt; text not mutable, meaning the user can not edit the control.

 ### error

 The string-valued `error` provides error text as HTML, to be shown when `invalid` is true.